syncfusion-content/maui-docs/MAUI/TreeView/getting-started.md

 ## Defining a template to expander and content view

-By defining the ExpanderTemplate and ItemTemplate properties, a custom user interface (UI) can be created to display the data items for both expander and content view.
+By defining the `ExpanderTemplate` and `ItemTemplate` properties, a custom user interface (UI) can be created to display the data items for both expander and content view.
 It is applicable for both the Unbound and Bound mode data items.

 N> By default, the binding context for each tree view item will be the data model object for Bound Mode and `TreeViewNode` for Unbound Mode.
 However, you can change the binding context for tree view items in Bound Mode as  `TreeViewNode` by defining the  `ItemTemplateContextType` enumeration to `Node`, which is applicable for both `ExpanderTemplate` and `ItemTemplate` properties.

 The following code example demonstrates how to customize your content view using the `ItemTemplate` and `ExpanderTemplate` property in both XAML and C#.

 {% tabs %}
-{% highlight xaml tabtitle="XAML" hl_lines="12 34" %}
+{% highlight xaml hl_lines="12 34" %}
 <ContentPage  xmlns="http://schemas.microsoft.com/dotnet/2021/maui"
              xmlns:x="http://schemas.microsoft.com/winfx/2009/xaml"
              xmlns:syncfusion="clr-namespace:Syncfusion.Maui.TreeView;assembly=Syncfusion.Maui.TreeView"